oncoblocks/centromere/centromere-web/README.md

 }
 ```

-### Web Services
+### Web Service Controllers

-The web services (controller) layer handles HTTP requests and routes them to the appropriate repository implementation.
-Web service controllers support standard CRUD operations via `GET`, `POST`, `PUT`, and `DELETE`. `HEAD` and `OPTIONS` methods are also supported for the purpose of exposing additional resource end-point information.
+The web services controller layer handles HTTP requests and routes them to the appropriate repository implementation.
+Web service controllers support standard CRUD operations via `GET`, `POST`, `PUT`, and `DELETE`. `HEAD` and `OPTIONS` methods are also supported for the purpose of exposing additional resource endpoint information.

 ```java
 @Controller